Did you know that there are many different stretching methods that go way beyond what you learned in gym class?

 PNF is an advanced form of stretching originally developed to help patients with neurological impairment (brain injuries, strokes, multiple sclerosis, etc.) This type of flexibility and strength training uses a combination of muscle lengthening and contraction to target specific muscle groups.

 Ask a friend to help

-According to Brad Walker, PNF require the target muscle group to be positioned so the muscles are stretched and under tension.
+According to Brad Walker, PNF requires the target muscle group to be positioned so the muscles are stretched and under tension.
 Then, the individual contracts the muscle group for a few seconds while a partner (or immovable object) holds the limb in place.
-Next, the muscles are relaxed, then a controlled stretch of 20-30 seconds is performed.
+Next, the muscle group is relaxed, then a controlled stretch of 20-30 seconds is performed.
 After the muscle group is rested for 30 seconds, then the entire process is repeated 2-4 times.

 Improved Athletic Performance

-One of the main PNF stretching benefits include faster improvements in range of motion than static stretching.
-It also improves athletic performance and helps repair the muscle micro-tears in muscle that occur from high intensity workouts.
+PNF produces faster improvements in range of motion than static stretching does.
+It also improves athletic performance and helps repair the muscle micro-tears in muscle that occur from high-intensity workouts.

 Note: It is recommended that PNF exercises be completed after a workout, not before.